 The compensation earned by the Key Executives and Senior Executives recognized these financial achievements.
 However, on a comparative basis, the compensation earned by our Named Executive Officers for fiscal 2010 was slightly less than compensation earned for fiscal 2009.
 Because of the economic recession in fiscal 2009, the financial targets for fiscal 2009 did not include any sales growth and, instead, focused on strengthening gross margins and liquidity and reducing overhead.
-We exceeded these goals for fiscal 2009 by improving our gross margins through strong inventory control and negotiated rent reductions and reducing our selling, general and administrative expenses by \$30.0 million on an annualized basis.
+We exceeded these goals for fiscal 2009 by improving our gross margins through strong inventory control and negotiated rent reductions and by reducing our selling, general and administrative expenses by \$30.0 million on an annualized basis.
 As a result, incentive payouts for fiscal 2009 under our annual and long-term incentive plans exceeded target levels.
 For fiscal 2010, the performance targets, which represented an increase of approximately 20% over fiscal 2009 actual results, were based on an expectation that retail sales would start to rebound.
 However, sales throughout the retail industry were much slower to recover than planned, resulting in an essentially flat sales base for us in fiscal 2010.
 Despite the sales shortfall against expectations, we were able to further improve our merchandise margins and control expenses.
 In addition, through improved sales productivity, we were able to improve our conversion rates in our stores (the number of people who visit a store and make a purchase) and average dollars per transaction metrics.
 These improvements helped us to offset the continued weak traffic flow.
-The combination of these achievements in fiscal 2010 enabled us to exceed slightly the performance targets established for fiscal 2010, but were insufficient to reach the level achieved in fiscal 2009.
-See the "Summary Compensation Table" on page 19 for a detailed breakdown of compensation for each Named Executive Officer.
-Based on our results for fiscal 2010, we achieved our performance targets for our annual and long-term incentive plans for fiscal 2010.
+The combination of these achievements in fiscal 2010 enabled us to exceed slightly the performance targets established for fiscal 2010, but were insufficient to reach the level achieved in fiscal 2010, we achieved our performance targets for our annual and long-term incentive plans for fiscal 2010, we achieved our performance targets for our annual and long-term incentive plans for fiscal 2010.